-SCHOOL DISTRICT
+SCHOOL DISTRICT COMMUNITY

-• Bomb Threat Incident Form Police Agence ies • Building Plan Local Fire Department • Building Sweep Team County Emerging gency Coordinator • On-Site Sheltering Plan Community C Crisis Plan Resources • Off-Site Sheltering Plan • School Cancellation Plan • Community Notification Plan • Media Plan • Crisis Intervention Plan Response Action Guidelines Authority 1.
-Upon receipt of a bomb threat by telephone use the bomb threat School Staff incident form to write down information from the c aller.
+Bomb Threat Incident Form Police Agencies

+Building Plan Local Fire Department

+Building Sweep Team County Emergency Coordinator

+On-Site Sheltering Plan Community Crisis Plan Resources

+Off-Site Sheltering Plan

+School Cancellation Plan

+Community Notification Plan

+Media Plan

+Crisis Intervention Plan

+Response Action Guidelines Authority

+l.
+Upon receipt of a bomb threat by telephone use the bomb threat School Staff

+incident form to write down information from the caller.
 If the threat is written do not handle to preserve evidence.
-2 Notify the building principal.
+2. Notify the building principal.
 Call 911.
 School Staff 3.
 Notify the Superintendent.
-Building Principal 4 Implement ICS and establish a command post.
-Incident Commander 121

-5. Initiate evacuation (if bomb inside building) or shelter in place (if bomb outside the building).
+Building Principal 4 .
+Implement ICS and establish a command post.
+Incident Commander 5.
+Initiate evacuation (if bomb inside building) or shelter in place (if bomb outside the building).
 Incident Commander 6.
 Conduct a visual sweep of all paths of egress in the building, Sweep Team sheltering areas, and around the exterior of the school.
 Report findings to the Operations Chief 7.
 Determine if the school is to be evacuated or whether to shelter Incident Commander on site in a cleared and sanitized area.
 Note: Do not evacuate to parking lots or locations which are not visibly free of suspect objects.
 It is suggested that evacuation locations be no less than 1000 feet from the building.
 8. If on site sheltering is selected implement the following: Incident Commander • Move students and staff in an organized/controlled manner.
 Do not make a general announcement to evacuate to the area. • Implement sheltering student care plan.
 9. When police arrive: Incident Commander or • Advise them of the situation and follow their instructions.
 Liaison Officer • Turn over control of the building to law enforcement.
 10. Implement community notification procedures and prepare Incident Commander & media plan.
 Public Information Officer II.
 Once emergency operations have concluded make determination Incident Commander to either resume classes, evacuate to an off-site shelter or implement go home procedures.
 12. Start aftermath planning for returning to normal operations.
 Superintendent

-CIVIL DISTRUBANCE
+CIVIL DISTURBANCE

-SCHOOL DISTRICT COMMUNITY • Code of Conduct • Law Enforcement Agencies • Crisis Intervention Plan and Team • Coun ty Emergency Coordinator • School Cancellation/Go Home Plan Fire Department Department • Community Notification Plan • Emer gency Medical Services • Media Plan • Local Crisis Intervention Resources Response Action Guidelines Authority 1.
-At the on set of an actual or potential civil disturbance initiate the school emergency system.
-Contact the Principal and provide the following: School Staff
+COLOOL DISTRICT COMMUNITY

+SCHOOL DISTRICT COMMUNITY

+• Code of Conduct Law Enforcement Agencies

+• Crisis Intervention Plan and Team County Emergency Coordinator

+• School Cancellation/Go Home Plan • • Fire Department

+• Community Notification Plan • gency Medical Services

+• Media Plan • Local Crisis Intervention Resources

+Response Action Guidelines Authority

+1. At the onset of an actual or potential civil School Staff

+disturbance initiates the school emergency system.

+Contact the Principal and provide the following:

 • Your name?

-Nature of the incident?
-The location of incident?
-How many people are involved?
-2. Are there any injuries or property damage?
-Notify local law enforcement agency by calling 911.
-Principal or Designee 3 Activate the district incident command team and establish a command post.
-Incident Commander 4.
-Safely determine the extent of the incident.
-Planning and Intelligence 5.
-If the incident necessitates order a building lock down.
-Incident Commander 6 When law enforcement personnel arrive provide Liaison Officer them with facts related to the incident, and direct them to the location of the incident.
-Incident Commander 7.
-Based upon the advice received from the Incident Commander 8. commander in charge of the incident implement one or more of following: On Site or Off Site Sheltering Plans Student Release Procedures School Cancellation/Go Home Plan Community Notification Plan Media Notification Plan Crisis Intervention Plan Consult with Law Enforcement, Emergency Planning & Intelligence Public Information Incident Commander Coordinator, Crisis Team, and other appropriate Parties prior to resuming normal activities.
+• Nature of the incident?

+• The location of the incident?

+• How many people are involved?

+• Are there any injuries or property damage?

+2. Notify local law enforcement agencies by calling 911.
+Principal or Designee

+· w Activate the district incident command team and Incident Commander

+establish a command post.

+4. Safely determine the extent of the incident.
+Planning and Intelligence

+5. If the incident necessitates, order a building lock down.
+Incident Commander

+6. When law enforcement personnel arrive provide Liaison Officer

+them with facts related to the incident, and direct Incident Commander

+them to the location of the incident.

+7. Based upon the advice received from the - Incident Commander

+commander in charge of the incident implement Planning & Intelligence

+one or more of following: Public Information

+• On Site or Off Site Sheltering Plans

+Student Release Procedures

+School Cancellation/Go Home Plan

+Community Notification Plan

+Media Notification Plan

+Crisis Intervention Plan

+8. Consult with Law Enforcement, Emergency Incident Commander

+Coordinator, Crisis Team, and other appropriate •

+110 6 · · · · · · · · · · · · · · · · · · ·

+Parties prior to resuming normal activities.
 9. Activate Aftermath and Recovery Plan if necessary.
 Superintendent

-CRIMES AGAINST PERSONS Assault, Abuse, Robbery, etc.
+CRIMES AGAINST PERSONS

+Assault, Abuse, Robbery, etc.